racheleyg12/CS205-Pair-Project-RG-SN/README.md

 # CS205-Pair-Project-RG-SN
 CS 205 Software Engineering Pair Project: Classroom Scheduler
+By: Rachel Goldman and Stanhope Nwosu

 Making a classroom scheduler that will optimally schedule classes --using least amount of classrooms.
-It will schedule classes in classrooms base on the time of the classe and the availability of classrooms.
+It will schedule classes in classrooms base on the time of the classes and the availability of classrooms.

-The main program wil run in the Schedule class.

 ## Changes made for better encapsulation & functionailty:
 -From the initial proposal we got rid of Student class (like we agreed upon).